infinyon/try-coagent/examples/langchain-simple/README.md

 # Try Coagent - LangChain Simple Example

-This example demonstrates how to use the `infinyon-coagent-client` package (installed via pip) with LangChain and Ollama to generate structured recipe data.
+This example demonstrates how to use the `coa-dev-coagent` package (installed via pip) with LangChain and Ollama to generate structured recipe data.

 ## Prerequisites